AdobeDocs/experience-manager-screens.en/help/user-guide/multi-zone-layout-aem-screens.md

 Once you implement multi-zone layouts using the preceding steps, the following output displays.

 Check the Screens player to view the output that displays the content in two different zones.
-The left and the right zones (both use embedded sequence as a component).
+The left and the right zones (both use an embedded sequence as a component).

 The left zone is a sequence channel and the right zone includes a video.